Fraud & Security

 Experian: 888-397-3742

-If you receive a suspicious email or text message, don't respond, click on links or open attachments.
-If we reach out to you by phone, we won't ask for confidential information—such as your card PIN, access code or online banking password.
+If you receive a suspicious email or text message, don't respond, select links or open attachments.
+If we reach out to you by phone, we won't ask for confidential information like your card PIN, access code or online banking password.

 Links to third-party websites may have a privacy policy different from First Citizens Bank and may provide less security than this website.
 First Citizens Bank and its affiliates are not responsible for the products, services and content on any third-party website.